Baal Hammon: Legacy

 There is a survival in modern times in onomastics with some first names in use particularly in Tunisia grafted onto the name of the god.
 Algerian, Tunisian and many other spoken forms of Arabic refer to "Baali farming" to refer to non-irrigated agriculture.
 Such usage is attested in Hebrew, a Canaanite language sister to Phoenician, already in the 2nd century CE Mishnah.

 A street in modern Carthage, located near the Punic Ports, bears the name of Baal Hammon.

+The city of Carmona (Andalusia, Spain) is believed to derive its name from Kar-Hammon, "city of Hammon."